Trey Mancini Player Props: Cubs vs. Mets

-On Tuesday, Trey Mancini (.231 slugging percentage in past 10 games, with no homers) and the Chicago Cubs play the New York Mets, whose starting pitcher will be Kodai Senga.
+On Wednesday, Trey Mancini (.394 on-base percentage in past 10 games, 65 points above season-long percentage) and the Chicago Cubs play the New York Mets, whose starting pitcher will be Kodai Senga.
 First pitch is at 7:40 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Phillies.
+He had a hitless performance in his most recent game (0-for-1) against the Phillies.

 Trey Mancini Game Info & Props vs. the Mets